PawseySC/singularity-containers/_episodes/44-setup-singularity.md

 Let's go through stages to comment on the script that ships with this tutorial: [install-singularity.sh]({{ page.root }}/files/install-singularity.sh).
 The script is suitable for Ubuntu machines, and will need modifications for other distributions, especially to install some pre-requisite tools.

-The script has been mostly inspired by the [Sylabs docs for installing Singularity](https://sylabs.io/guides/3.5/user-guide/quick_start.html#quick-installation-steps).
+The script has been mostly inspired by the [Singularity docs for installation](https://singularity.hpcng.org/user-docs/3.5/quick_start.html#quick-installation-steps).

 The first part of the script has some variable definitions, some of which might need customisation, *i.e.* version and installation path for Singularity and Go (a build pre-requisite).
 It also cd's to the user's home to carry out the required downloads (other locations might be more suitable depending on the machine setup):